 top of page

-Anita hoped initially that she could find organizations that would provide enough food for the children, but as more children came to eat, she has found these donations somewhat irregular and not enough for all the children who are now attending.
-Its important that the food is nutritious and healthy - which of course costs money.
-Poco a Poco is again providing funds to supplement the costs.
-Sadly, Foodbank Lakeside no longer provide funds for food for this dining program.
+Anita hoped initially that she could find organizations that would provide enough food for the children, but as more and more kids came to eat, she has found these donations somewhat irregular and not enough for all the children who are now attending.
+So Poco a Poco try to raise funds to cover some of the food costs.

 CreSer leaders are teaching permaculture and many other exciting programs to educate people in the community.
 We appreciate what they are doing to help the communities.

-An estimated 70% of children in the San Pedro Itzicán area suffer from malnutrition, which is a major risk factor for kidney disease (which is so prevalent in the area).
+An estimated 70% of children in the San Pedro Itzicán area suffer from malnutrition, which is a major risk factor for kidney disease (which is prevalent in the area).

 Of course we had not budgeted for the crisis but we did the best we could in the circumstances and continue to do so.
-All donations are most happily accepted!
-We are most grateful for the support of FoodBank Lakeside at that time.

 Our grateful thanks to these donors and Rita Phillips and Sandi Lindsay, who coordinate the Los Sabinos "Chicken Chicks and Roosters".
 But we need more funding to include adding chicken to the weekly meals ... and we need more Chicken Chicks & Roosters!